armbian/documentation/docs/boards/lepotato.md

-- troubles with HDMI to VGA converters.
-Not many screen resolution supported
+- Troubles with HDMI to VGA converters
+- Not many screen resolution supported
+- Ethernet drivers need some fixing